irtiza1999/Linux-Bot/README.md

 # **Linux bot**
-Linux bot is a discord bot which reply when someone me in my discord server.
+Linux bot is a discord bot which automatically replies when someone messages me in inbox and also in my server.
 <br />
 ---